-An anastomotic leak can be a serious complication and sometimes surgery to form a stoma (see below) may be required.
+This can be a serious complication and sometimes surgery to form a stoma (see below) may be required.

-Colostomy or Stoma formation:
+Colostomy or stoma formation:

 A stoma is a false opening made into the bowel via the skin.
 Sometimes this is planned before surgery.
-At other times it may be necessary to do this because of a complication or an unforeseen circumstance.
-Your Colorectal Clinical Nurse Specialist will discuss this further with you.
+At other times, it may be necessary to do this because of a complication or an unforeseen circumstance.